jon-robbins/amenitiz-takehome/README.md

 - **LOWER**: if current price is significantly above best peer
 - **INVESTIGATE**: if price is similar but RevPAR is still lower (suggests non-price factors)

-The 15% threshold for "significant" difference is a heuristic based on typical peer price variance within matched groups (IQR ~63%).
+The 20% cap on price changes per cycle ensures adoptability while allowing meaningful adjustments.
+This is based on typical peer price variance within matched groups (IQR ~63%).

 Daily prices incorporate segment-specific multipliers calculated from booking data: